apache/beam-site/src/get-started/mobile-gaming-example.md

 This section provides a walkthrough of a series of example Apache Beam pipelines that demonstrate more complex functionality than the basic [WordCount]({{ site.baseurl }}/get-started/wordcount-example) examples.
 The pipelines in this section process data from a hypothetical game that users play on their mobile phones.
 The pipelines demonstrate processing at increasing levels of complexity; the first pipeline, for example, shows how to run a batch analysis job to obtain relatively simple score data, while the later pipelines use Beam's windowing and triggers features to provide low-latency data analysis and more complex intelligence about user's play patterns.

+{:.language-java}
 > **Note**: These examples assume some familiarity with the Beam programming model.
 If you haven't already, we recommend familiarizing yourself with the programming model documentation and running a basic example pipeline before continuing.
 Note also that these examples use the Java 8 lambda syntax, and thus require Java 8.
 However, you can create pipelines with equivalent functionality using Java 7.

+{:.language-py}
+> **Note**: These examples assume some familiarity with the Beam programming model.
+If you haven't already, we recommend familiarizing yourself with the programming model documentation and running a basic example pipeline before continuing.

 Every time a user plays an instance of our hypothetical mobile game, they generate a data event.
 Each data event consists of the following information: